This article is intended to provide requirements for providing Boa Constrictor Husbandry in captivity.

-For adult boas (especially large females), large cages at least 182 cm (72″) will provide an appropriate amount of room.
-Keepers with especially large females 2.4 meters (8 ft.) can opt for larger cages to provide extra living space.
+For adult boas (especially large females), large terrariums at least 182 cm (72″) will provide an appropriate amount of room.
+Keepers with especially large females 2.4 meters (8 ft.) can opt for larger terrariums to provide extra living space.

-The table below provides a minimum cage size for the BCC.
+The table below provides a minimum terrarium size for the BCC.
 In our experience, larger is better.

 Note: Measurements are in Length x Width x Height

 Adult BCC tends to be more forgiving than other Boas, especially when it comes to temperature.
 Adult BCC can tolerate much colder temperatures in the winter months than other boas.
 This is especially important when it comes to times such as breeding trials, when keepers tend to cool their animals to induce them to breed.